-Denver-based artist Annette Isham will create a new series of video works to be virtually installed in The Yard and surrounding Divine Redeemer neighborhood in Colorado Springs.
-The site-specific works will be experienced through the Popwalk augmented reality app, encouraging a meandering walk through suburban western landscape.
+Denver-based artist Annette Isham has created a new series of video works virtually installed in The Yard and surrounding Divine Redeemer neighborhood in Colorado Springs.
+The site-specific works can be experienced through the Popwalk augmented reality app, encouraging a meandering walk through suburban western landscape.

 - Download the Popwalk app from Google Play or the App Store

 - Physically visit The Yard at the following coordinates: 38.847596,-104.799216

 - Using the map feature within Popwalk, navigate to the dots.

 - When you are at the specified locations, the videos will become available.

 - Click play to experience these works on site.

 Annette Isham (she/her/hers) is an artist and professor currently living in Denver, CO.
 Her work explores the dynamics of gender, race, and geography through creating animated landscapes, layering moments of fantasy, failure, obstacle, and disruption.
 In her new series the future feminine inhabits her landscape, is multi-colored and multi-dimensional, moving in and out of origin.
 Isham received her M.F.A. from The American University and teaches 4D and Animation at Rocky Mountain College of Art + Design.
 Isham has exhibited nationally, most recently showing the series, Among The Multitudes, at CURRENTS International Media Festival in Santa Fe.
 Isham is currently a resident at The Museum of Outdoor Arts in Englewood, CO.